 Women with Type-1 Diabetes find their insulin requirements increase in the days leading up to their period before dropping once menses commences.
 In addition, insulin requirements rise after ovulation until a few days before menses commences.

 Cravings, water retention, and associated water weight gain also increase in the days leading up to menstruation.
-So, you may need to be more gracious when waiting for your blood glucose to drop if it’s ‘that time of the month’.
-You need to understand that your body is preparing for a possible pregnancy and craving more energy and nutrients, particularly protein.
+So, you may need to be more gracious with yourself when waiting for your blood glucose to drop if it’s ‘that time of the month’.
+Your body is preparing for a possible pregnancy and craving more energy and nutrients, particularly protein.

 The DDF app will allow you to log ‘menses’ when you log a pre-meal trigger value.
 This will give you a temporarily elevated trigger, so you don’t have to battle with your trigger unnecessarily during this time.